jh222xk/1DV450/README.md

 # Admin

-The admin interface is located here; http://localhost:8000/admin/, login with user created when python manage.py syncdb` (superuser) was run.
+The admin interface is located at: `http://localhost:8000/admin/`, login with user created when `python manage.py syncdb` (superuser) was run.